Series: An Ember in the Ashes #2

 That’s it until next time.

-Did you read Ink and Bone?
+Did you read A Torch Against the Night?
 If so, what did you think?

 Hope you enjoyed, write to you soon.